Attention, not scale, drives human-AI alignment in multimodal language prediction: Results

 \section{Results}

-Figure (1, \textit{Unimodal Methods}) describes how we extracted predictions from different unimodal models and how we collected predictability estimates with audio-based stimuli from human participants.
-Figure (1, \textit{Multimodal Methods}) shows multimodal versions of the same models (with and without attention for one of the models) as well as our experiment with audio-visual-based stimuli.
-In the online experiment, humans were exposed to 100 six-second audio-visual or audio-only clips from two films, ‘The Prestige’ and ‘The Usual Suspects’.
-For each stimulus type, 200 participants were shown a target word and brief instructions (Figure 1a), followed by the six-second audio or audio-visual clip (Figure 1b and 1e).
-Participants were then asked to rate, on a scale from zero (not at all relevant) to 100 (highly relevant), how pertinent the information in the video or audio-visual clip was for predicting the upcoming word in the film's dialogue (Figure 1 Unimodal Methods (c) and Multimodal Methods (f)).
-Throughout the 100 trials conducted for each participant, eye gaze was also recorded via the participant's webcam.
+Figure 1 (\textit{Unimodal Paradigm}) illustrates the extraction of predictions from various models and collection of human predictability estimates using audio-based and video-based stimuli.
+Figure 1 (\textit{Multimodal Paradigm}) presents multimodal model inputs (for models with and without attention) and experiments using audio-visual stimuli.
+In the first online experiment, 200 participants viewed 100 six-second audio-visual clips from "The Prestige" and "The Usual Suspects".
+For each stimulus, participants saw a target word and brief instructions (Figure 1a), followed by a six-second clip (Figure 1b and 1e), then rated the clip's relevance for predicting the target word on a 0–100 scale (Figure 1c and 1f).
+In two follow-up experiments, 200 participants carried out the same task viewing the same clips but without audio, or listening to the audio-only clips respectively.
+In the two experiments that included visual input, eye gaze was recorded via webcam across all 100 trials.